filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/cuda.md

     sudo sh NVIDIA-Linux-x86_64-510.54.run
     ```

-1. One of the last installation steps will offer to update your X configuration file (for X-server).
+1. One of the last installation steps will prompt to update your X configuration file (for X-server).
 Either accept that offer, edit your X configuration file manually so that the NVIDIA X driver will be used, or run `nvidia-xconfig`.
-There are some changes in the latest Nvidia driver, so if you upgrade your driver, remember to check `nvidia-smi`, it will always display the correct name for the GPU.
+There are some changes in the latest Nvidia driver, so if you upgrade your driver, remember to check `nvidia-smi`; it will always display the correct name for the GPU.

     If you are using an nvidia driver below < `460.91.03`